Articles > Business > How to become an operations manager

 The ideal candidate for an operations management position might possess or develop the following skills:

-• Technological proficiency — You’ll use computers, phones, information dashboards and other technologies to optimize the efficiency of your organization’s operations.
+• Technological proficiency — Using computers, phones, information dashboards and other technologies to optimize the efficiency of an organization’s operations.

-• Public speaking — You’ll frequently interact with employees, vendors, stakeholders, executives and other internal company representatives involved in business operations.
+• Public speaking — Frequently interaction with employees, vendors, stakeholders, executives and other internal company representatives involved in business operations.

-• Performance management — You might need to teach company employees how they can improve daily habits in ways that bolster efficiency and productivity.
+• Performance management — Teaching company employees how they can improve daily habits in ways that bolster efficiency and productivity.

-• Risk analysis — You’ll also assess the current state of your company’s operations, identifying potential risks or challenges the organization could face as a result of current procedures.
+• Risk analysis — Assessing the current state of a company’s operations, identifying potential risks or challenges the organization could face as a result of current procedures.

-• Problem-solving — You’ll regularly depend on problem-solving skills, countering market challenges with unique solutions that drive success and satisfy stakeholders.
+• Problem-solving —Countering market challenges with unique solutions that drive success and satisfy stakeholders.

-• Product optimization — You might inform product design, simplify workflows, oversee quality control or manage production budgets to optimize the way your organization creates and offers products or services.
+• Product optimization — Informing product design, simplifying workflows, overseeing quality control and managing production budgets to optimize the way an organization creates and offers products or services.

 As an aspiring operations manager, you might not possess all these skills.
 That’s perfectly fine.
 Over time, you can develop them through training and practice.